 - Beef animals shall be maintained on pasture for each day that the finishing period corresponds with the grazing season for the geographical location: Except, that, yards, feeding pads, or feedlots may be used to provide finish feeding rations.
 During the finishing period, ruminant slaughter stock shall be exempt from the minimum 30 percent DMI requirement from grazing.
-Yards, feeding pads, or feedlots used to provide finish feeding rations shall be large enough to allow all ruminant slaughter stock occupying the yard, feeding pad, or feedlot to feed simultaneously without crowding and without competition for food.
+Yards, feeding pads, or feedlots used to provide finish feeding rations shall be large enough to allow all ruminant slaughter stock occupying the yard, feeding pad, or feedlot to feed without crowding and without competition for food.
 The finishing period shall not exceed one-fifth (1/5) of the animal's total life or 120 days, whichever is shorter. - Producers can construct any covered barnyard structure, as long as there is an additional exercise area where animals are outside in direct sunlight.
 Farmers that are working with NRCS and feel that additional exercise areas would significantly impact a nearby waterway can submit a description of the situation to the Review Committee.
 The Review Committee will evaluate scenarios on a case-by-case basis to decide if a producer's outdoor access area would significantly impact water quality.
-If the Review Committee agrees with the producer's assessment of the situation, they will allow a solar barnyard to be constructed without an additional outdoor access area.
-The solar barnyard must meet VOF's guidelines to assure that proper light and ventilation is being maintained.
-Please contact the office to discuss your construction plans in advance of construction. - Farmers shall not use lumber treated with arsenate or other prohibited substances in places that will come into direct contact with crops, soil used in organic production, or livestock.
+If the Review Committee agrees with the producer's assessment of the situation, they will allow a covered barnyard to be constructed without an additional outdoor access area.
+The covered barnyard must meet VOF's guidelines to assure that proper light and ventilation is being maintained.
+Please contact the office to discuss your construction plans in advance of construction.

+- Farmers shall not use lumber treated with arsenate or other prohibited substances in places that will come into direct contact with crops, soil used in organic production, or livestock.
 For example, farmers must not use treated lumber in the construction of barnyards, farrowing pens, brooders, etc. Use of treated lumber in these instances will result in a noncompliance and VOF may require removal of the lumber.
 Alternatively, VOF may allow for a buffer or barrier to be installed to protect the crop, soil or livestock from contact with the prohibited material.
 In this case, VOF recommends a minimum buffer area of 5 ft. in radius surrounding all treated wood installations that contact crops or soil.
 VOF requires barriers to protect animals from contact with prohibited materials.
-Examples of potentially acceptable barriers include untreated wood boards, metal flashing, electric or barbed wire, etc. Treated lumber may be used for fence posts that are isolated from production assuming that animals will not have significant contact with the posts.

-- Manure must be managed in a manner that does not contribute to contamination of crops, soil or water, by plant nutrients, heavy metals, or pathogenic organisms and optimizes the recycling of nutrients. - Poultry should have outdoor access once they are sufficiently feathered (around 4 weeks), but may be confined during inclement weather.
+Examples of potentially acceptable barriers include untreated wood boards, metal flashing, electric or barbed wire, etc. Treated lumber may be used for fence posts that are isolated from production assuming that animals will not have significant contact with the posts. - Manure must be managed in a manner that does not contribute to contamination of crops, soil, or water by plant nutrients, heavy metals, or pathogenic organisms.
+Outdoor access areas must be managed in a manner that does not put soil or water quality at risk.